silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ![](_images/tutorial1_homepage-type.jpg)

 Our homepage is now of the page type *HomePage*.
-However, even though it is of the *HomePage* page type, it is still rendered with the *Page* template.
-SilverStripe still renders the homepage using the *Page* template because when we created the *HomePage* page type, we inherited from *Page*.
-So when SilverStripe cannot find a *HomePage* template, it will use the *Page* template.
-SilverStripe always attempts to use the most specific template first, and then falls back to the template of the page type's parents.
+Regardless, it is still rendered with the *Page* template.
+SilverStripe does this the type inherits from *Page*, which acts as a fallback if no *HomePage* template can be found.
+It always tries to use the most specific template in an inheritance chain.

 ### Creating a new template

-To create a new template layout, create a copy of *Page.ss* (found in *themes/simple/templates/Layouts*) and call it *HomePage.ss*.
+To create a new template layout, create a copy of *Page.ss* (found in *themes/simple/templates/Layout*) and call it *HomePage.ss*.
 If we flush the cache (*?flush=all*), SilverStripe should now be using *HomePage.ss* for the homepage, and *Page.ss* for the rest of the site.
 Now let's customize the *HomePage* template.

-First, remove the breadcrumbs and the secondary menu by removing:
+First, we don't need the breadcrumbs and the secondary menu for the homepage.
+Let's remove them:
 	:::ss
 	<% include SideBar %>

- we don't need it for the homepage.

-Let's replace the title with an image.
+We'll also replace the title text with an image.
 Find this line:

 	:::ss
 	<h1>$Title</h1>